-In addition to environmental risks, which represent the most significant component of sustainability risk, the Company also recognizes social and governance-related risks, which can largely materialize through operational risks and reputational risk.
-These risks relate to equality, social cohesion and integration, employee relations, occupational health and safety, appropriate governance structure, responsibility towards the local community, transparency in business operations, and more.
+In addition to climate-related risks, which represent the most significant component of sustainability risk, the Company also recognises social and governance risks, which are most likely to materialise through operational and reputational risks.
+These risks relate to employee relations (elements such as equality, social cohesion and inclusion, workplace health and safety), responsibility towards the local community, business conduct (appropriate governance structure, transparency, supplier relations, compliance and risk management, cybersecurity), and relations with consumers and end users (personal safety and impacts related to information/privacy).
 In these areas, too, the Company actively manages the risks and takes steps to create better conditions and opportunities for the stakeholders and exert a positive influence on the social community.